 Yes!
 We host live entertainment most Friday nights in June, July, and August including concerts and family movies thanks to our very generous sponsors!
 Check out our calendar for more events at the amphitheater.

 The amphitheater is available to rent in five-hour increments for $300 for residents and $375 for non-residents.
 Read more information about the outdoor amphitheater.

-Residents can recycle paper, glass, and plastic in the bins located at each fire station in Colerain Township and at Pleasant Run Middle School.
+Residents can recycle paper, glass, and plastic in the bins located at each fire station in Colerain Township.
 Find more information about recycling in Colerain Township.

 We have a recycle day once a year in late September.
 Read more about our recycling procedures and initiatives.